Trevor Jobe: Juniors

 Trevor Jobe suited up for five different Junior clubs in the Western Hockey League including three during the 1985-86 season.

 On February 11, 1986, Jobe was released as a member of the Spokane Chiefs.
 Jobe, who at the time was being treated for a knee injury, was released for an "undisclosed violation of team rules".
 That was his third and final team of the season, a year that he managed to play just 23 games and put up only eight points.
 The following year he joined the Moose Jaw Warriors and showed his offensive acumen scoring 54 goals in 58 games.
 His 87 points was good for second on the team behind Theoren Fleury.
 The next year he had 71 points and 36 goals in 36 games, but despite his goal-a-game pace, he was traded to the Prince Albert Raiders where he continued to score at torrid pace adding 33 more goals and 61 more points in 36 games to finish the year with 69 goals and 132 points.

 Maple Leafs

 Jobe was invited to the Maple Leafs training camp for the 1988-89 season.
 At one point, General Manager Gord Stellick considered Jobe to be "one of five or six new faces who probably will be in this year's edition of the club".
-Instead, Jobe was sent to the Maple Leafs' AHL affiliate in Newmarket, Ontario, where he would score 47 points in 75 games.
-Jobe did see some ice time in the preseason with the Maple Leafs, including a fight with defenseman Gord Kruppke, a former 2nd round pick of the Detroit Red Wings.
+Instead, Jobe was sent to the Maple Leafs' AHL affiliate in Newmarket, Ontario, where he scored 47 points in 75 games.
+Jobe saw some ice time in the preseason with the Maple Leafs, including a fight with defenseman Gord Kruppke, a former 2nd round pick of the Detroit Red Wings.